scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ![](https://1.bp.blogspot.com/-hCAFOfb6zZ4/XkimgFgUy6I/AAAAAAAATFI/JlQQuFsgXzshePAPp-2j6XBoZWdqpXEBwCKgBGAsYHg/s1600/Kaldi-ASR.png){: width="25%" class="framedimg alignleft"}

-[Kaldi](https://kaldi-asr.org/doc/about.html){:target="_blank" rel="nofollow"} is a very popular software toolkit speech recognition among the research community.
+[Kaldi](https://kaldi-asr.org/doc/about.html){:target="_blank" rel="noopener nofollow"} is a very popular software toolkit speech recognition among the research community.
 It is designed to experiment with different research ideas and possibilities.
 It has a rich collection of various possible techniques and alternatives.
 The learning curve is steeper compared to other alternatives discussed in the code lab.

-[PyKaldi](https://pykaldi.github.io/){:target="_blank" rel="nofollow"} provides [Python bindings](https://pykaldi.github.io/api/kaldi.asr.html){:target="_blank" rel="nofollow"}.
-Please do take a look at [README](https://github.com/pykaldi/pykaldi){:target="_blank" rel="nofollow"} of their GitHub repo.
+[PyKaldi](https://pykaldi.github.io/){:target="_blank" rel="noopener nofollow"} provides [Python bindings](https://pykaldi.github.io/api/kaldi.asr.html){:target="_blank" rel="noopener nofollow"}.
+Please do take a look at [README](https://github.com/pykaldi/pykaldi){:target="_blank" rel="noopener nofollow"} of their GitHub repo.

 There is no pre-build PyPI ready to use package, and you have to build it either from source or from Conda.
 Neither options suit the Colab environment.